-(ii) Risk management framework
+(ii) Structure of risk management

 The risk management system includes the set-up of an independent risk management department and whole risk management framework which comprises segregation of duties and delegation of board of directors, president, risk management department, auditing department, finance department, settlement and clearing department and other business department.
-The Company also established an operating strategy, capital structure, risk management policy and executive procedure by risk and operating activities.
-Furthermore, the Company set up a risk management information system to assist whole risk management execute effectively.
+The Group also established an operating strategy, capital structure, risk management policy and executive procedure by risk and operating activities.
+Furthermore, the Group set up a risk management information system to assist whole risk management execute effectively.